iangelov71/SoftUni/README.md

 # SoftUni
-This is some solved problems from Softuni courses
+This is some solved problems from Softuni courses.

-by Ivo Angelov
+by Ivo Angelov 💻

 **Courses**
 - Programing Basics